andyblarblar/queue_alert/README.md

 # **![Q](https://github.com/andyblarblar/queue_alert/blob/master/queue_alert_frontend/app/public/icons/android-icon-36x36.png)ueue Alert**
-Queue Alert is a Progressive Web App (PWA) that will send notifications whenever an amusement ride reaches a certain wait-time threshold.
+Queue Alert is a Progressive Web App (PWA) that provides the ability to receive push notifications when an amusement ride is under a certain wait time 🎢

-This app was inspired by a particularly windy trip to Cedar Point, where I spent all day checking Queue Times on my phone while waiting for SteVe to open.
-Queue Alert aims to be a mobile first, streamlined, and ergonomic solution to automate checking wait times such that you can spend less time checking your phone, and more time enjoying your visit.
+**Features:**
+- **Flexible notifications** - Configure alerts on rides opening, closing, or reaching a certain wait time.
+This is a feature not found in many official apps!
+- **Cross-platform** - The webapp works on Safari, Chrome, and Firefox on both iOS and Android
+- **Native Alerts** - Native push notifications are used (via web push), so Queue Alert can be managed like any other app
+- **One app to rule them all** - Queue Alert can be used with a massive variety of parks, removing the need to install an app for each park you visit

+## Minimum requirements
+> Note: iOS requires this site to be added as an app to the home screen for notifications to work.

+- Chrome 50 or Firefox 44 on Android or desktop OS
+- iOS 16.4 with any browser on iOS

 ## Overview
 Queue Alert is split between its frontend and backend server.
-The backend is an actix web server that handles scraping of data from queue times and sending of that data to registered push endpoints.
-This is done using the queue_times crate found in this repo, and [rust web push](https://github.com/pimeys/rust-web-push).
+The backend is an actix-web API that takes in user configurations and push endpoints, and sends relevant wait times to the client when their configurations conditions are met.
+It uses a SQLite database for persistence.

-The frontend is a Reactjs PWA, which registers with the backend to enable the push notifications at the heart of Queue Alert.
-It is designed to be mobile first, and is optimised for quick painless interactions to minimise time spent in the app.
+The frontend is a Reactjs PWA, where the user creates their configuration.
+It is designed to be straightforward and easy to use, since the main feature of Queue Alert is that the real information is delivered in push notifications asynchronously.

 ## Building
 To build the app for yourself, you're going to first need to change the endpoint in [app.tsx](https://github.com/andyblarblar/queue_alert/blob/206a423645503f2500622e37cb44984b6f9a7f6b/queue_alert_frontend/app/src/App.tsx#L72)